-The GCI and the City of Los Angeles are currently completing construction of protective canopy shelter, viewing platform and interpretive center, and the GCI carried out a comprehensive treatment at that time.
+The GCI and the City of Los Angeles completed construction of a protective canopy shelter, viewing platform and interpretive center, and the GCI carried out a comprehensive treatment at that time.
 Due to the location of the mural in an historic district, a public approval process was necessary for the design of these elements.

-Conservation is well underway and the mural is scheduled to reopen to the public in October 2012, eighty years after it was first unveiled.
-The reopening of the mural marks the culmination of years of effort to showcase América Tropical.
+The mural reopened to the public in October 2012, eighty years after it was first unveiled.
+The reopening of the mural marked the culmination of years of effort to showcase América Tropical.

 - To carry out final conservation treatment of the mural and to monitor and maintain it for ten years

 - To construct a shelter that will ensure protection of the mural in the future

 - To make the mural accessible to visitors by constructing a viewing platform and interpretive center that places the mural in its historical and artistic context